oracle/graaljs/docs/user/JavaScriptCompatibility.md

 ### Internationalization API (ECMA-402)

-Internationalization API implementation (see [https://tc39.github.io/ecma402](https://tc39.github.io/ecma402)) can be activated using the following flag: `--js.intl-402=true`.
+GraalVM JavaScript comes with an implementation of the [ECMA-402 Internationalization API](https://tc39.github.io/ecma402), enabled by default (can be disabled using the following flag: `--js.intl-402=false`).

-Once you activate the Internationalization API, you can use the following built-ins:
+This includes the following extensions:

+- `Intl.Collator`
+- `Intl.DateTimeFormat`
+- `Intl.DisplayNames`
+- `Intl.ListFormat`
+- `Intl.Locale`
 - `Intl.NumberFormat`
-- `Intl.DateTimeFormat`
-- `Intl.Collator`
 - `Intl.PluralRules`
+- `Intl.RelativeTimeFormat`
+- `Intl.Segmenter`

-The functionality of a few other built-ins is then also updated according to the specification linked above.
+The functionality of a few other built-ins, like `toLocaleString`, is also updated according to the ECMA-402 specification.

 ### JavaScript Modules